 Friends who learn together, stay together

-This might sound unbelievable, but having a kid read with the dog by its side has an enormous effect on their friendship.
-First of all, because the dog loves the child unconditionally, and is incapable of judgment, it is advised that a child just learning how to read should do so with a dog.
+This might sound unbelievable, but having a kid read with the dog by his or her side has an enormous effect on their friendship.
+Because the dog loves the child unconditionally, and is incapable of judgment, children may gain confidence as they read to their dog.
 This creates a safe environment for your child to practice and improve their skills.
-It elevates self-confidence.
 It also strengthens the friendship, as the child begins to perceive the dog as not only a pet but a confidant of a sort.

 Feed me, feed me